-To represent non-orientable surfaces we mark some chords with a twist meaning that the corresponding bands should be twisted.
-For example, the Möbius band can be represented by the chord diagram with one twisted chord, $\overleftarrow{(\times)}$.
+To incorporate non-orientable surfaces we mark some chords with crosses meaning that the corresponding bands should be twisted.
+For example, the Möbius band can be represented by the chord diagram with one crossed chord, $\overbrace{}$.
 Here is another example: